zaufi/kate-cpp-helper-plugin/README.md

   do not designed for that...
 * Unfortunately `KCompletion` can't be used to complete search query (cuz it is designed to complete only one, very first, term) -- it would be nice to have terms completer anyway...
+* Index comments from source code
+* Add terms for overloads
+* Add terms for symbols' linkage kind
+* Add value slot for offsetof(member)
+* Add terms for arrays (and possible value slots)
+* Add terms for variadic functions
+* Add terms for function result type
+* Add terms for calling conversion
+* Handle attributes
+* Add terms for 'noexcept'
+* How to deal w/ 'redeclarations' of namespaces?
+* Add terms for deprecated symbols (and platform availability)

 See Also